Enhancing Drone Detection with SkeyBox: Empowering Secure Skies

 Installation of a SkeyBox for drone detection on a high mast

-Our holistic drone detection solution is built upon three pillars: robust hardware, intelligent software and seamless integration with Uncrewed Traffic Management (UTM) systems.
+Our holistic drone detection-as-a-service solution is built upon three pillars: robust hardware, intelligent software and seamless integration with Uncrewed Traffic Management (UTM) systems.
 The cornerstone of our hardware component lies in the SENID+ sensors, renowned for their unparalleled detection capabilities leveraging RF and Direct Remote ID signals emitted by drones.

 While the SENID+ sensors excel in detection accuracy, we recognized that installation and maintenance could sometimes be cumbersome.
 To address this, we’ve introduced an additional component: the SkeyBox.
 Now being added to all our drone detection installations, the SkeyBox simplifies deployment.
 All that’s required from the customer, is to provide a power cable up to the location of the box.